 The pumpkin cinnamon rolls are not difficult to make, but it takes them about 3 hours to be ready.
 Well worth the wait though!
 I’m one these lucky people that own a bread maker, and my bread maker can actually make and knead the dough, which makes things very easy for me.
 But below, I’ve written the method for people that do not own a dough/bread maker.

 Now let me tell you about the dough, the dough will be very very soft!
-It will also stick to your hands and the counter where you will be kneading the dough, to avoid this happening you can use up to 1/4 cup of flour to flour the counter and your hands.
-But please do not use more than that if you want soft rolls!
+It will also stick to your hands and the counter where you will be kneading the dough, to avoid this happening you can use up to a fourth cup of flour to flour the counter and your hands.
+But make sure not to use more than half a cup if you want soft rolls!

 I almost never use canned pumpkin puree, what I normally do is cut a pumpkin into cubes and either use a blender to make puree, or place the pumpkin cubes in a ziploc bag and keep in the freezer until I need to use them.
 I also found that dark brown sugar and light brown sugar work perfectly fine for this recipe so it doesn’t matter which one are you using.
 And as for the milk, if you want soft rolls make sure not to use skimmed milk, it has to have fat in it.